-DH 150 CLINICAL DENTAL HYGIENE THEORY I
+DENT 150 CLINICAL DENTAL HYGIENE THEORY I

 This course provides foundational knowledge and basic theory for the practice of Dental Hygiene.
 Topics include: defined roles of the dental hygienist, dental hygiene process of care, caries and periodontal risk assessment, dental hygiene care plan, nutritional counseling, oral hygiene instruction, proper documentation, medical/dental emergencies and instrument sharpening.
-Theory background is used to support all clinical activities in DH 151.
+Theory background is used to support all clinical activities in DENT 151.

-DH 151 CLINICAL DENTAL HYGIENE PRACTICE I
+DENT 151 CLINICAL DENTAL HYGIENE PRACTICE I

-Practice in beginning instrumentation and patient assessment, providing introductory dental hygiene treatment to fellow students along with pediatric and adolescent patients.
-This course accompanies DH 150 Clinical Dental Hygiene Theory I.
+Practice in beginning instrumentation and client assessment by providing introductory comprehensive dental hygiene treatment to fellow students, healthy adults along with pediatric and adolescent clients.
+Ensuring that proper dental clinic procedures and policies are followed along with becoming competent in record management emphasized.
+This course accompanies DENT 150 Clinical Dental Hygiene Theory I.

-DH 160 PERIODONTOLOGY I
+DENT 160 PERIODONTOLOGY I

 An introduction to the science and management of periodontal diseases.
 Emphasis on the etiology and classification of the disease, along with an overview of the anatomy and histology of periodontal structures and dental accretions.
 The dental hygienists role in the recognition, prevention, and therapeutic procedures of the disease will be explored.
-This course will correlate theory with clinical activities in DH 151.
+This course will correlate theory with clinical activities in DENT 151.

-DH 165 ORAL Histology and EMBRYOLOGY
+DENT 165 ORAL HISTOLOGY AND EMBRYOLOGY